pandafeeder/learn_django_by_example/README.md

 ## Form

 Django form is very intuitive.
-Every field corespondes to a <input> in html with a default widget which you can assign manully.
+Every field corespondes to a input tag in html with a default widget which you can assign manully.
 Surly there are some keyword arguments for customing field in form.

 There are three aspects when dealing with form in Django.